What did ancient Israelites do to solve their problems with terrorists?

 Ever wonder why in the Bible Old Testament the Israel warriors were so brutal in warfare?
 For example, the passage that states Joab killed all the men and male children when he warred against Edom, only to be chastised when he returned by King David for not also killing all the women and female children.
 What does this Bible passage have to do with King Solomon, ISIS and Amalekites?
 If interested, read on.

-After listening to today’s news, and last week Paris slaughter, I wonder if ISIS is displaying the same techniques of the ancient Amalekites?
-For example, today in Mali, the terrorists released any hostage who could recite a Islamist Koran passage, and if so, they released them and just killed the other innocent victims.
+After listening to today’s news, and last week Paris slaughter, I wonder if ISIS is displaying the same techniques of ancient Amalekites?
+For example, today in Mali, the terrorists released any hostage who could recite a Islamist Koran passage, and then killed the other innocent victims.

 In the past two years, I have written over two hundred blog posts to associate current news events to relate how Proverbs written three thousand years ago are still relevant today.
 For example, King Solomon wrote these two statements in his Ecclesiastes.

 Nothing is new under the sun.
 (Ecclesiastes 1:9)

 For what will the man do who is to come after the King?
 What men have already done.
 (Ecclesiastes 2:12)

 This post is to relate King Solomon’s writings on wisdom to the recent barbaric act of the ISIS to the Jordanian captured pilot.
 The folly of men will repeat in spite of all the past war experiences, and millions of words written and taught by wise men, philosophers, saints, martyrs, and theologians.

 Why did King David want to kill all the Amalekites of Edom including women and children?